-The GCPCC beamline utilizes 1.5 mrad of the output of a single-pole 7 Tesla super conducting wiggler.
+The GCPCC beamline utilizes 1.5 mrad of the output of a 11-pole 7.5 Tesla super conducting wiggler.
 The x-rays are collimated vertically by a fixed radius cylindrical mirror, monochromatized by either a channel-cut monochromator or a multilayer monochromator and focused by a toroidal mirror with an adjustable major radius.

 The channel-cut monochromator is designed for MAD data collection and has a channel-cut Si crystal in the 111 orientation.
 The bandpass (Δλ/λ) is approximately 2x10-4.
 The multilayer monochromator will have a bandpass of about 5x10-3 which will greatly increase the x-ray flux on the sample.
 The bandwidth from the multilayer system will be too large for MAD use but will be good for most other data collection from crystals with a unit cell of less than about 200 Å. It is possible to switch between the 2 monochromators depending on the requirements of the experiment.